 Change of Major, Degree or Funding

-If you change your major or degree level or have a significant change in funding at any time during your studies at OSU, please contact International Student and Faculty Services (ISFS) to request a new I-20 or DS-2019.
+If you change your major or degree level or have a significant change in funding at any time during your studies at OSU, please contact International Student Advising and Services Services (ISAS) to request a new I-20 or DS-2019.

 Completion of Program

 After you complete your degree program (and final term of registration), immigration regulations allow you a 60-day grace period (F-1 visa holder) or a 30-day grace period (J-1 visa holders) in which you may remain in the U.S. The grace period begins from the last day of the term for which you were last registered and not from the expiration date on the I-20 or DS-1029.F-1 visa holders a 60-day grace period and J-1's a 30-day grace period in which you may remain in the U.S. (60 or 30 days from the last day of the term, not 60 or 30 days from the expiration date on your I-20 or DS-2019).